alphagov/paas-developer-docs/docs/deploying_apps/deploying_node_js.md

 3. Include an npm ``package.json`` file to specify dependencies.
 The file should also specify a `start` command used to launch the app.

-    The presence of this file is essential to have the application detected as Node.js.

     This is an example of a minimal ``package.json`` file: